tardis-sn/tardis-sn.github.io/content/gsoc/ideas.md

 Putting in a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) with the First objective is essential for each proposal to allow to see how you work.

+#### Velocity Packet Tracker Visualisation
+{{<idea_tag "Python">}} {{<idea_tag "GitHub">}} {{<idea_tag "Matplotlib">}} {{<idea_tag "Plotly">}}{{<idea_tag "Basic atomic physics">}}

+**Project Length:** 175 Hours\
+**Difficulty:** Moderate\
+**Mentors:** Marc Williamson, Lindsey Kwok\
+**Description:** The TARDIS SDEC plot visualises which atoms photon packets interact with before they escape the ejecta and contribute towards the absorption and emission features of the output spectrum.
+However, the SDEC plot does not visualise where these interactions occur within the ejecta.
+This information can be extremely useful to astronomers who want to understand which regions of the ejecta are responsible for important features in the output spectrum.
+This project will develop a visualisation tool that plots the number of photon packet interactions as a function of velocity for each element present in the ejecta.
+See [this pull request](https://github.com/tardis-sn/tardis/pull/1606) for an example of what the plot could look like.\
+**Your first objective if you choose to accept the mission:** Run the TARDIS example simulation and generate an SDEC plot.
+Make a second plot showing the abundance of each element as a function of velocity.

 #### Grotrian diagram visualisation
 {{<idea_tag "Python">}} {{<idea_tag "GitHub">}} {{<idea_tag "Matplotlib">}} {{<idea_tag "Plotly">}}{{<idea_tag "Basic atomic physics">}}